RealCarvedArt/-snapmaker-simplify3d/README.md

 # How to use

 These profiles are exported as config bundles and then split into the specific parts.
-As such, to import them choose "File" > "Import" > "Import Config Bundle" and import each config.
-It will not work if you choose "Import Config".
+As such, to import them choose "File" > "Import FFF profile" and import each profile.